Flipper-XFW/Xtreme-Firmware/.github/pull_request_template.md

 # What's new

-- [ Describe changes here ]
+- [Describe changes here]

 -----
+# For the reviewer

-- [ ] I've built this code, uploaded it to the device and verified feature/bugfix
+- [ ] I've uploaded the firmware with this patch to a device and verified its functionality
+- [ ] I've confirmed the bug to be fixed / feature to be stable